Daily Rhythms: A LIFESMART Perspective

 L: Learn daily

-Four words to start thinking about how to support daily learning: Imitate, Repeat, Memorize, Explore.
-Starting with imitation and evolving to own exploration is the way I see the progression.
+Four words to start thinking about how to support daily learning: imitate, repeat, memorize, improvise.
+Starting with imitation and evolving to own exploration (improvise) is the way I see the progression of learning.

-Practice Imitate, Repeat, Memorize, Explore daily.
+Practice the imitate, repeat, memorize, improvise steps daily.
 This is an important component to build into the daily routine.

-The words I chose are Initiate, Commit, Practice, and Experience.
+The words I chose are motivation, initiation, commitment, and effort.
 Initiation is an important indicator of interest!
 Not everything we learn is interesting to us.
-But we are likely to initiate, commit time, practice and deepen our experience when interest is there.
+But we are likely to be motivates, initiate, commit time, and put in effort when are interested.

 F: Family interactions